North Wharf, Docklands

 - The physical scale of any development proposal for the precinct must be responsive to the scale of the existing buildings in the precinct, in particular with Shed 5 and the Mission to Seafarers building, and the adjoining public open spaces.1

-The proposed hotel is uncomfortably close to the dome and protrudes over it.
+The proposed hotel is uncomfortably close to the dome.

 Mission, shed and crane have been recognised with their own citations on the Victorian Heritage Register – the highest level of heritage protection available in planning.
 The relationships between them, the connections between their clustering and the River should be accorded the highest level of respect so that their Port origins can be clearly understood and revealed.